#acbabenchbar

 EVENING – SOCIAL EVENTS

-Dress for the evening is resort casual.
+Dress for the evening is resort casual with a 60s flair

 5:30 p.m.